 The Brannock Device is the standard foot measuring tool for the world’s footwear industry.
 But few people are able to call the device by name, much less identify its inventor, Charles Brannock.

-Brannock was born into the shoe business.
+Charles Brannock, born May 16, 1903, carried on the legacy of his father and worked in shoe business.
 His father, Otis Brannock, joined with Ernest Parks in 1906 to establish the downtown Park-Brannock Shoe Co. in Syracuse, New York.
 As a Syracuse University student, young Brannock wanted to find the best way to measure the foot.
 He played around with the idea for a couple of years and finally built a prototype using an Erector set.
 In 1926 and 1927, Brannock patented the device and created a company to build it.

 Before the Brannock device, the available option was a primitive block of measured wood.
 The Brannock device dramatically improved the accuracy of a foot measurement from 95 to 96 percent accurate.
 The size system is linear.
 For example, a men's size 1 is 7-2/3 inches.
 Each additional size is 1/3 inch longer.
 Widths work the same way.
 Each width is separated by a distance of 3/16 of an inch.
 There are actually nine widths in the U.S. system (width actually varies with foot length): AAA, AA, A, B, C, D, E, EE, and EEE.

 The Brannock device comes in green, purple, red, or black.
 There are models for men, women, athletic shoes and ski boots, and for children, always with two knobs for adjusting the fit cups at both ends for the curve of the heel and a sliding bar for adjusting "firmly for thin foot, lightly for wide foot."